The Secret Garden

 In 1313, after being driven out of mainland Europe by ecclesiastic thinkers and so-called scientists, Pope Clement V summoned Villanova to Avignon.
 The Pope was ill, and supposedly called out to Villanova for aid, but Villanova knew better — it was a lure by the Church to draw Villanova back into their reach so they could stop him and his work.
 Villanova boarded a ship bound to Avignon from Sicily anyway, knowing it was a trap, but died on the voyage.

-So says history.
-In truth, Villanova survived, protected by his Arts.
-Time, however was not kind to him.
-As the Ascension War took its toll, his alchemies began to fail.
+In an alternate timeline, the Ascension War took its toll and his alchemies began to fail.
 In the end, he was reduced to stealing human kidneys to provide potent enough components for the elixirs that prolonged his life.
 This very practice proved his undoing when he took the kidney of Aiden Cavannaugh, leading to his defeat, capture, and subsequent death by ketamine poisoning at the hand of Kailani Benson.